 This nuance is why it’s so important to complete wagering requirements before the clock runs out.
 Bettors rely on converted bonuses to replenish their cash balances.

 Are wagering requirements common on online sportsbooks?

 Most online sportsbooks don’t offer deposit matches to new players.
 Instead, they tend to offer risk-free bet promos that refund customers if their first bet loses.
 Sportsbooks usually issue refunds in the form of free bets or site credit.

 In most cases, bettors must wager site credit 1x before they’re eligible for withdrawals.
 So technically, risk-free promos can also be subject to wagering requirements.
-FanDuel Sportsbook takes this approach with its $1,000 risk-free bet offer for new customers.
+FanDuel Sportsbook takes this approach with its $1,000 “no sweat first bet” offer for new customers.
 FanDuel issues the refund as site credit that bettors can spend however they like.
 Bettors must roll over the refund 1x before they can withdraw it.

 Free bet offers also come with 1x rollover requirements.
 The difference is that free bets do not return the initial stake on winning wagers – customers only receive the net profits from free bets.